EUROPE MARKETS: European Stocks Catch Their Breath After Downbeat German Data

 On Monday, industrial output in Europe's largest economy surprisingly fell at the end of the second quarter, data from Germany's Economics Ministry showed (http://www.marketwatch.com/story/german-industrial-output-surprises-with-a-fall-2017-08-07).

-Meanwhile, PostNL's shares (PNLYY) fell 7% for the Stoxx 600's biggest drop after the parcel delivery company reportedly said quarterly profit would come in at the bottom half (http://www.nu.nl/beurs/4871048/postnl-stelt-winstverwachting-beneden-bij.html) of its expected range.
+Meanwhile, PostNL's shares (PNLYY) fell 5% for the Stoxx 600's second-biggest drop after the parcel delivery company reportedly said quarterly profit would come in at the bottom half (http://www.nu.nl/beurs/4871048/postnl-stelt-winstverwachting-beneden-bij.html) of its expected range.

-Paddy Power Betfair (PPB.DB) dropped 6% after the online betting company said its current Chief Executive Breon Corcoran is stepping down (http://www.marketwatch.com/story/paddy-power-betfair-ceo-corcoran-to-step-down-2017-08-07-24853544) after 16 years with the company.
+Paddy Power Betfair (PPB.DB) slumped 7% for the gauge's largest fall after the online betting company said its current Chief Executive Breon Corcoran is stepping down (http://www.marketwatch.com/story/paddy-power-betfair-ceo-corcoran-to-step-down-2017-08-07-24853544) after 16 years with the company.
 Paddy Power named Peter Jackson as his successor.

 Continue Reading Below